Our 24/7 Hotline

-Life Crisis Services (LCS) provides crisis intervention and suicide prevention 24 hours per day, 365 days per year.
+Life Crisis Services (LCS) provides suicide prevention and intervention assistance 24 hours per day, 365 days per year to help individuals and families to a brighter future.

 The Warning Signs of Suicide